-The auditor continues to be BDO LLP.
+The auditor is Deloitte LLP.

 An integral requirement of AIFMD compliance is that the Corporation has to have in place a depositary (and has appointed NatWest Trustee and Depositary Services Ltd for this purpose).
 This appointment is intended to increase investor (shareholder) protection by having in place an external, FCA regulated entity that—broadly—monitors and oversees the Corporation’s compliance with its AIFMD obligations primarily to ensure that the fund’s assets are properly safeguarded, cash flows monitored, appropriate valuations applied, portfolio management instructions carried out and that income is properly applied.

 The depositary is the Corporation’s custodian.
 However, NatWest has appointed HSBC Bank plc (our previous custodian) under a sub-custody agreement, so that for custody purposes, the Corporation’s arrangements are effectively unchanged.